 There were a number of rhetorically powerful appeals that aired before prime time that are worth watching:

 Molly Bishop Shadel and Robert Sayler, authors of Tongue-Tied America spoke March 23rd on the topic of effective public speaking.
-In their presentation Shadel and Sayler give several examples of poor public speaking taken from recent Republican primary stump speeches.
-They then … Continue reading

 Professor Shadel spoke today to the Insurance Law Forum of the Women’s Bar Association of the District of Columbia.
 The topic was effective communication skills for female lawyers.
 In her speech, titled “Advocacy and Gender: Women, Speech and Power,” Professor Shadel discussed gendered behaviors women may exhibit while speaking in public.

 Professor Molly Shadel will be available for live Q&A after an encore presentation of a public speaking course she presented last October.
 The course, titled Public Speaking and Oral Advocacy: How To Do It Well! was originally presented live via webcast for ALI-ABA.
 The course qualifies for CLE credit.
 Visit the course page at ALI ABA to sign up.